How We Built a Grokipedia SEO Tree for David Meerman Scott’s Books

 people buy clarity, not instructions.

-If the idea is presented in a way they can instantly see, everything else clicks into place.
+Complex ideas won’t always be understood if the idea isn’t presented in a way they can instantly see.
+But once you can visualize it everything else clicks into place.

 That applies to: